quyendang/OpenCore-Guide/README.md

 * Knowledge of how a hackintosh works and what files yours requires.
 * A previously setup and functioning hackintosh is assumed. * Which you are happy to potentially break *
 * Time and patience.
 Without these, you are wasting your effort.
-* If you need any extra help join our discord [InsanelyMacdiscord] (https://discord.gg/EdmdKRW)
+* [InsanelyMacdiscord](https://discord.gg/EdmdKRW)If you need any extra help join our discord

 # Creating the USB